Terms and Conditions

 Where the Buyer specifically waives any requirement to examine proofs the Seller is indemnified by the Buyer against any and all errors in the furnished Work.

-d) Variations in quantity Every endeavour will be made to deliver the correct quantity ordered, but estimates are conditional upon margins of 5 per cent work being allowed for overs or unders the same to be charged or deducted, unless otherwise agreed in writing.
+d) Variations in quantity Every endeavour will be made to deliver the correct quantity ordered, but estimates are conditional upon margins of 5 per cent, unless otherwise agreed in writing.

 8. Cancellations and refunds for consumers bookings only.